matteo14c/HaploCoV/docs/source/assign.rst

 **Execution times, and multithreading**

-Using a single core/thread *assign.pl* can assign the complete collection of more than 15M of genomes included in GISAID to Pango lineages in about 4 hours.
+Using a single core/thread *assign.pl* can assign the complete collection of more than 14M of genomes included in GISAID to Pango lineages in about 4 hours.
 The companion utility *p_assign.pl* included in this repository can be used to parallelize the execution of *assign.pl* if required (see below).
 Execution times are reduced linearly.
-For example, if 24 cores are used, less than twenty minutes are required to assign 15M genomes.
+For example, if 24 cores are used, less than thirty minutes are required to assign 14M genomes.

 **p_assign.pl**